 “On a good day, I consider myself quite efficient and organized, mostly because of my experience growing up and working in Singapore, where everyone is efficient and organized, or at least it’s how the country is run,” she explains.
+Working professionals would find living at Tembusu Grand convenient because it is near to East Coast Parkway, an expressway, is a mere 5 minutes drive.
 “I could never apply that to the creative side of my personality.
 Ideas need time to percolate and you can’t just say, ‘Okay, I need to make 5 stuffed animals that turn inside out for this magazine.
 Step to it!
 Let’s make it happen in three business days!'”

 Although it’s true that sites like Etsy have made it very easy to start a business now, Lorraine says that with that ease comes additional pressure.

 “The level of competition and the sources of inspiration are infinitely greater.
 This means a higher likelihood of falling into already established niches, and thus into oblivion…If you are up to the challenge, this can stretch you like nothing else, and push the boundaries of your work and imagination…But this also means that it is harder to excel, period.
 And it is harder to fail.
 And if you care that people notice you are not excelling or are failing, this can be debilitating and crippling.”